OceanBase logo

 Note

-OAT internally uses MariaDB as the data storage.
-It listens on port 3306 by default.
-You can specify the -e DB_PORT=3307 parameter to change the port.
+OAT uses MariaDB as its internal data store, which listens to port 3306 by default.
+You can specify the -e DB_PORT=3307 parameter to change it to another port.

--itd Specifies to create a container that runs in the background but retains interactive terminal capabilities.
-This is a combination of three parameters, as follows:
+-itd Creates a container that runs in the background but retains interactive terminal capabilities.
+This is a combination of three parameters:

-• -i (interactive): Keeps the standard input open, allowing interaction with the container.
+• -i (interactive): Keeps standard input open, allowing interaction with the container.

-• -t (tty): Allocates a pseudo-terminal, making the interaction more user-friendly.
+• -t (tty): Allocates a pseudo-terminal for a more user-friendly interactive experience.

 • -d (detach): Runs the container in the background (daemon mode).

---name oat Specifies the container name as oat, making it easier to manage the container by name rather than by its random ID.
+--name oat Assigns a name oat to the container, making it easier to manage the container later by name rather than random ID.

---net host Specifies to use the Host network mode.
+--net host Uses the host network mode.
 The container will directly use the host's network stack, sharing the host's IP address and ports.
-This means that services listening on port 7000 inside the container can be accessed directly via Host IP:7000 on the host without additional port mapping.
+This means a service listening on port 7000 inside the container can be accessed directly from the host as host_ip:7000, without the need for port mapping.

 Note

-We recommend using the --net host parameter, as containers started in bridge network mode may be affected by docker0 bridge issues or the operating system parameter ip_forward.
+We recommend that you use the --net host parameter to start OAT.
+A container started in bridge network mode may be affected by a failure of the docker0 bridge or the operating system parameter ip_forward.

--e ENABLE_HTTPS=true Specifies to enable the HTTPS protocol for the OAT application.
-The ENABLE_HTTPS parameter controls whether to enable HTTPS, with a default value of false.
+-e ENABLE_HTTPS=true Indicates that the OAT application enables the HTTPS protocol.
+The ENABLE_HTTPS parameter controls whether to start the HTTPS protocol.
+The default value is false.

 Notice

 -e HTTP_PORT=7000 Specifies the listening port for the HTTPS/HTTP service.
-The HTTP_PORT parameter sets the listening port for the HTTPS/HTTP service, with a default value of 7000.
+The HTTP_PORT parameter sets the listening port for the HTTPS/HTTP service.
+The default value is 7000.

--e OAT_INITIAL_ADMIN_PASSWORD=****** Specifies the initial administrator password for the OAT system.
+-e OAT_INITIAL_ADMIN_PASSWORD=****** Sets the initial administrator password for the OAT system.
 The OAT_INITIAL_ADMIN_PASSWORD parameter sets the initial password for OAT.

--v /data_dir:/data Mounts a data volume, mapping the host's /data_dir directory to the container's /data directory.
-Data generated by OAT inside the container, such as configuration files and database files, will be persisted on the host to avoid data loss when the container is deleted.
+-v /data_dir:/data Performs volume mounting, mapping the host's /data_dir directory to the /data directory inside the container.
+Data generated by OAT in the container (such as configuration files and database files) is persistently stored on the host, preventing data loss after the container is deleted.

--v <Path to the .crt file of the TLS certificate on the host>:/data/cert/oat.crt Mounts a data volume, mapping the host's .crt (public key) file of the TLS certificate to the specified path inside the container (/data/cert/oat.crt is the path for using the certificate in the OAT container).
+-v <Path to the host certificate's .crt file>:/data/cert/oat.crt Performs volume mounting, mounting the TLS certificate's .crt (public key) file from the host to the specified path inside the container (/data/cert/oat.crt is the path where the certificate is used in the OAT container).

--v <Path to the .key file of the TLS certificate on the host>:/data/cert/oat.key Mounts a data volume, mapping the host's .key (private key) file of the TLS certificate to the specified path inside the container (/data/cert/oat.key is the path for using the certificate in the OAT container).
+-v <Path to the host certificate's .key file>:/data/cert/oat.key Performs volume mounting, mounting the TLS certificate's .key (private key) file from the host to the specified path inside the container (/data/cert/oat.key is the path where the certificate is used in the OAT container).

---restart on-failure:5 Specifies the container's restart policy. on-failure means the container will automatically restart only if it exits abnormally (i.e., with a non-zero exit code). :5 specifies that Docker will attempt to restart the container a maximum of 5 times.
-This is a common strategy to ensure service availability while avoiding infinite restart loops.
+--restart on-failure:5 Sets the container's restart strategy. on-failure means the container will automatically restart only if it exits abnormally (i.e., the exit status code is not 0).:5 means Docker will attempt to restart at most five times.
+This is a common strategy to ensure service availability while avoiding an infinite restart loop.

-$oat_image Specifies the tag of the OAT image (assigned in step 5 above).
+$oat_image Represents the tag of the OAT image (assigned in step 5 above).

-Here, <oat_server_ip> specifies the IP address of the server on which OAT is deployed.
+Replace <oat_server_ip> with the IP address of the server where OAT is deployed.

-If the login page appears, OAT is installed and started.
+If the login page appears in the browser window, OAT has been successfully installed and started.

 Previous topic